What is hash? Well, for one, it may be the forefather of all cannabis concentrates.

 Also, the science as to how hash, or rather, how cannabis stays psychoactive when baked, cooked or put in high temperatures is called decarboxylation.

-Rolling hash into a dynamic, funky joint is another way of getting the most out of it.
+Rolling hashish into a dynamic, funky joint is another way of getting the most out of it.

 Here are some guidelines: